What actually is a ‘slipped disc’?

 If a patient develops worrying leg or ankle muscle weakness, or problems with bladder or bowel function, then urgent referral to a spinal surgeon is usually advised, as it may be necessary to operate sooner rather than later.

-At all of our three clinics we have close links with many Neurosurgeons , in particular Nitin Patel who works from the Spire and Nuffield Hospitals in Bristol.
+At all of our clinics we have close links with neurosurgeons, in particular Nitin Patel who works from the Spire and Nuffield Hospitals in Bristol (CLICK HERE for Nitin Patel’s website)

-If you have any of these symptoms or know friends who do please feel free to ring the clinic for advice and speak to one of our expert osteopaths.
+If you have any of these symptoms or know friends who do please feel free to contact us for advice and speak to one of our expert osteopaths.